 Capresso 124.01 is your single/double touch, easy-to-use espresso coffee machine with simple instructions mentioned right at the front.

 Bonus: you don’t need to tamp your grounds in the portafilter with this product.
-It automatically does that once you attach the portafilter in the machine.
+It automatically does that once you lock the portafilter into the group head.

-Capresso 124.01 is a semi-automatic machine with a 15-bar extract power pump giving you one of the best crema espressos.
+Capresso 124.01 is a semi-automatic machine with a 15-bar extract power pump giving you a great textured crema in your espresso.
 It brews you not only the perfect espresso but also a great cup of cappuccino.